qclib/qclib/README.md

 # Quantum computing library (qclib)

-qclib is a quantum computing library implemented using qiskit.
+Qclib is a quantum computing library implemented using qiskit.

 ## Instalation
 The easiest way of installing qclib is by using pip: